History

 2020s

-Father Yuenger guided the Parish through the lockdowns of 2020-2021 due to the Covid-19 pandemic.
+Father Yuenger guided the Parish through the lockdowns of 2020-2021 due to Covid-19.
 He retired in July 2021 and settled in Proctorville, Ohio.

 In June of 2021, Bishop Mark E. Brennan announced that in consultation with the Very Rev. Joseph Thottankara, M.C.B.S., provincial superior of the Missionary Congregation of the Blessed Sacrament, Zion Province in Kerala, India, Father Tijo George, M.C.B.S., was appointed pastor of Our Lady of Fatima Parish in Huntington and St. Stephen Parish in Ona with residence at the parish rectory in Huntington, effective July 14, 2021.
 Father George was formerly pastor at St. Anthony’s in Charleston and Our Lady of the Hills Parish in Elkview.

-Father George oversaw the addition of a Christ Crucified Cross to the front of the church and the relocation of the Risen Christ statue to hang over the choir loft.
+Father George built the the new Mary’s Grotto on the side of the church to be used for May Crowning and private prayer.
+He oversaw the addition of a Christ Crucified Cross to the front of the church and the relocation of the Risen Christ statue to hang over the choir loft.
 He also acquired beautiful new vestments for our priests and 2 angel statues to address the tabernacle.
+Father George worked with the school to hire a new Principal and return stability.
+This was one of the best and most important things he was able to do for Fatima Parish and School.

 In June 2025 Father George was transferred to Wheeling where he became pastor of Our Lady of Peace Parish.

-On June 18, 2025 Father Martin J. Smay, formerly pastor of St. Thomas Aquinas Parish in Thomas, WV, became pastor of Our Lady of Fatima Parish in Huntington and St. Stephen Parish in Ona with residence at the parish rectory in Huntington.
+On June 18, 2025 Father Martin J. Smay, formerly pastor of St. Thomas Aquinas Parish in Thomas, WV, and Our Lady of Mercy Mission, Parsons, WV, became the pastor of Our Lady of Fatima Parish in Huntington and St. Stephen Parish in Ona with residence at the parish rectory in Huntington.

 Today, our parish serves over 600 families and more than 1,200 parishioners.